 Bruxism is the habit of clenching and grinding the teeth consciously or unconsciously.
 Most people have the habit of grinding their teeth while sleeping.
 Bruxism can damage the tooth enamel and can even lead to tooth fracture, chipped teeth and tooth loss.

-Get more about your Dentist Advice About Oral Health Treatments for preventing such causes.
+Get Dentist Advice About Oral Health Treatments for preventing such things.